-Following the Business China's strategy review and planning exercise with the Board of Directors and Board Advisers on 25 January 2019, guided by our Mission and Vision, Business China had been focused on achieving the following strategic objectives:
+Business China's most recent strategy review and planning exercise was conducted with the Board of Directors and Board Advisers on 25 January 2019.
+During the full-day exercise, the Board assessed global and local developments, and reviewed Business China's programme offerings.
+In alignment with Business China's Mission and Vision, the Board decided on an updated set of strategic objectives for the company as follows: